CRSpradlin/budget-app/README.md

 Now you have logged into your Google Account via Clasp, you can now use Clasp to create a new project form which your react code will be deployed to.
 To do this, run `bun run clasp create <project name>`.
 ![bun_run_clasp_create.png](./docs/media/bun_run_clasp_create.png)

-Select `webapp` when prompted type of script to create.
+Select `webapp` when prompted for type of script to create.

 Once the project is successfully created, you should see the following output.
 ![bun_run_clasp_create_done.png](./docs/media/bun_run_clasp_create_done.png)

 ## Add Script Properties
-Now create a new Google Spreadsheet to allow the web application to send and recieve updates to.
+Now create a new Google Spreadsheet to allow the web application to send and receive updates to.
 See the screenshot below to retrieve the I.D. of the new Spreadsheet.
 The I.D. will be needed within a Script Property in order to connect the web application to the spreadsheet.
-The Spreadsheet I.D. will be the series of leters, numbers and characters between the `/d/` and `/edit/` portions of the url.
+The Spreadsheet I.D. will be the series of letters, numbers and characters between the `/d/` and `/edit/` portions of the url.
 ![spreadsheet_id_from_url.png](./docs/media/spreadsheet_id_from_url.png)
-In the above example, the I.D. for the document is `1x1pyWBBdLSpaXFXoR7LhG5UsQ6qMm122dh81OMWSeYc`.
+In the above example, the I.D. of the document is `1x1pyWBBdLSpaXFXoR7LhG5UsQ6qMm122dh81OMWSeYc`.
 Your I.D. should look similar.
 Save this value somewhere to be used in the following steps.

-Nagivate back to your termial where you entered the `bun install` and `bun run clasp login` commands.
+Navigate back to your terminal where you entered the `bun install` and `bun run clasp login` commands.
 Once there, run the `bun run clasp open` command.

 ![bun_run_open_command.png](./docs/media/bun_run_open_command.png)